pnnl/memgaze/README-notes.md

   `

-* Bug: Occasionally, `memgaze-inst` may not instrument portions of an extremely complex non-contiguous funciton.
-In the notes history, see the details assocated with "Limitation: `memgaze-inst` and non-contiguous functions."
+* Bug: Occasionally, `memgaze-inst` may not instrument portions of an extremely complex non-contiguous function.
+In the notes history, see the details associated with "Limitation: `memgaze-inst` and non-contiguous functions."

+  Workaround: Recompile the binary and disable hot-cold path optimization, e.g., in GCC use `-fno-reorder-blocks-and-partition`.

 -----------------------------------------------------------------------------